top of page

 Wants & Needs Poster (2).jpg

-Join us for an In-Conversation evening with authors Roxy Dunn and Hattie Crisell as they discuss Roxy's newest book, Wants & Needs.
+Join us for an in-conversation evening with authors Roxy Dunn and Hattie Crisell as they discuss Roxy's newest book, Wants & Needs.

 Both authors will be signing copies of their books afterwards.